syncfusion-content/wpf-docs/wpf/PropertyGrid/ReadOnly-Attribute.md

 # ReadOnly properties in WPF PropertyGrid

-We can create a readonly properties by adding a get accessors for the property, but not a set accessors by default.
-If we want to make property as readonly which contains public get and set accessors, it can be achieved by attributes and event in the  [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid).
+We can display the readonly properties with its value editor in the non editable state by default.
+If we want to change any property as readonly, it can be achieved by attributes and event in the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid).

 ## ReadOnly properties using attributes

-We can makes the properties as non-editable by using the [ReadOnly](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.readonlyattribute?view=netframework-4.8) and [Editable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.editableattribute?view=netframework-4.8) attributes.
-When the property is marked as `ReadOnly` or `Editable` as `false`, the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) will not allow the user to change the property values.
+We can change the properties as read only by using the [ReadOnly](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.readonlyattribute?view=netframework-4.8) or [Editable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.editableattribute?view=netframework-4.8) attributes.
+When the property is marked `ReadOnly` as `true` or `Editable` as `false`, the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) will not allow the user to edit the property values.

 {% tabs %}
 {% highlight C# %}